openSUSE/news-o-o/_posts/2011-04-30-opensuse-weekly-news-issue-173-is-out.markdown

 [Inkscape](http://www.inkscape.org/) is an open source vector graphics editor.
 Inkscape is cross-platform and runs on Unix based OS, Windows and Mac (typically under X11).
 In this post we have inkscape_logoattempted to gather some best tutorials around the web, categorizing them into various groups, organized from novice users to advance level.
 If you have not installed inkscape then you can follow the following tutorial. (...)

-
+â€

 ### For Commandline/Script Newbies

+â€œ

         [Linuxaria: Check your disk usage with df and du](http://www.linuxaria.com/howto/check-your-disk-usage-with-df-and-du?lang=en)

 As system administrator , but also as common user on my PC, one of the more common problem is the fill up at 100% of a filesystem.
-So, in this article we™ll see 2 commands that can help us in keeping under control or check the space used in every filesystem and in his directory.
+So, in this article weâ€™ll see 2 commands that can help us in keeping under control or check the space used in every filesystem and in his directory.